 The Shopify App Store has all the apps you need to improve your store, and email marketing is one of the functionalities that are especially well-covered.

-Here are three apps that will help you generate automated welcome emails when someone signs for your email list.
+Here are six apps that will help you create automated emails to welcome someone when they sign up for your email list.
 Click through to the apps to understand how they work and how they can be integrated to your store.